Triple bar: Science

 In botanical nomenclature, the triple bar denotes homotypic synonyms (those based on the same type specimen), to distinguish them from heterotypic synonyms (those based on different type specimens), which are marked with an equals sign.

 In chemistry, the triple bar can be used to represent a triple bond between atoms.
 For example, HC≡CH is a common shorthand for acetylene (systematic name: ethyne).

+Programming

+In the APL programming language, the ≡ and ≢ symbols are used to compare to two arrays for equality and inequality respectively.
+This is in contrast to the symbols = and ≠ which compares the individual elements in an order array with the elements of another array.

 Application design

 In mobile, web, and general application design, a similar symbol is sometimes used as an interface element, where it is called a hamburger icon.
 The element typically indicates that a navigation menu can be accessed when the element is activated; the bars of the symbol may be seen as stylized menu items, and some variations of this symbols add more bars, or bullet points to each bar, to enhance this visual similarity.
 Usage of this symbol dates back to the early computer interfaces developed at Xerox PARC in the 1980s.
 It is also similar to the icon frequently used to indicate justified text alignment.
 It is an oft-used component of Google's Material Design guidelines and many Android apps and web apps that follow these guidelines make use of the hamburger menu.